kyrylskichko/kaggle-spaceship-titanic/README.md

 ```diff
 - "CabinNum" was droped, but i will try to split numbers into intervals and one-hot them later.
 ```
 Last step was to one-hot remaining columns.
 At this moment data preprocessing stage is over.
+The only thing that left is splitting data into train/val data.

+## Model configuration

+batch-size = 128
+epochs = 150
+Adam lr=0.0004
+dropout = 0.2
+activation functions = SiLU, last layer = sigmoid